 9 Kabuki Was Created By A Crossdressing Woman

-In 1629, after a riot erupted at a Kabuki show in Kyoto, women were banned from the stage.
-Male actors took on the female roles, and Kabuki as we know it today was set in stone.
+In 1629, after a riot erupted at a Kabuki show in Kyoto, authorities banned women from the stage.
+Male actors then assumed female roles, cementing the tradition we recognize today.

 8 Japan’s Surrender In World War II Almost Didn’t Happen